bingxio/github-green-box/README.md

 ## Usage

-Be careful, you need create a new floder and initialization git, then run script in floder.
+Be careful, you need create a new folder and initialization git, then run script in floder.

 The script create log.txt file and write it when you commit.